Too Much Milk & It Just Won't Dry Up

 In severe cases, prescription drug therapy (Cabergoline 1.5-5.0 µg/kg/day divided BID) may be indicated to reduce lactation.
 Cabergoline will block prolactin in order to stop milk production.

-A topical mustard plaster has always been successful for me.
+A topical mustard plaster can also be successful.
 Mustard plaster is an old remedy used in humans, and it works well for dogs too.

 - Mustard Plaster: